-Kenneth B. Stratton Secretary
+Kenneth B. Stratton, J.D.
+Secretary

-April 30, 2009
+April 22, 2010

 STEMCELLS, INC. C/O EQUISERVE TRUST COMPANY N.A.
 P.O.
-BOX 8694 EDISON, NJ 08818-8694
+BOX8694 EDISON, NJ 08818-8694

-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
-Eastern Time the day before the cut-off date or meeting date.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic volume instructions. voting instruction form.
+VOTE BY INTERNET - www.proxyvote.com

+Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
+Eastern Time the day before the meeting date.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction